Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 How do construction accident lawsuit loans help plaintiffs get higher settlements?

 Construction accidents often result in serious injuries that require months, or even years, of treatment.
-This long period of time can prove to financially burdensome for many patients.
-Lawsuit loans are a great way for plaintiffs to reach maximum medical improvement.
+This long period of time can prove to be financially burdensome for many patients.
+Lawsuit loans are a great way for plaintiffs to afford the time needed to reach maximum medical improvement.
 They enable plaintiffs to fight back against early settlement pressure and seek full recovery.

 Credit Card Icon